-To serve, divide the creamy risotto between serving bowls, top with any remaining asparagus, and garnish with lemon zest and vegan parmesan cheese.
+To serve, divide the creamy risotto between serving bowls, top with any remaining asparagus, and garnish with lemon zest and homemade vegan parmesan.

 Instead of serving this great recipe as a main dish, you can serve it as a side dish or appetizer, reducing the serving size.

-Best when fresh, though leftovers of this lemon asparagus risotto will keep covered in the fridge for 2-3 days.
+It is best when fresh, though this risotto's leftovers will be covered in the fridge for 2-3 days.

 Reheat the stovetop over medium heat, adding vegetable broth or water as needed to rehydrate.
 You can also reheat it in the microwave, adding some liquid.

 We also like the roasted asparagus with tahini drizzle from World of Vegan.